5 Goal-Setting Mistakes to Avoid at All Costs

 This saying (or some form of it) is commonly heard when talking about making errors in judgment when setting goals.

-When you take the time and effort to set a specific goal, you’re doing so to improve yourself or your life in some way.
-But unfortunately, it’s easy to unknowingly sabotage your own success by committing goal-setting mistakes.
+When you take the time and effort to set a specific goal, you’re doing so to improve yourself or your life.
+Unfortunately, it’s easy to unknowingly sabotage your success by committing goal-setting mistakes.

-Another thing that people underestimate is the planning that’s required to set an achievable goal.
-It’s easy to say, “I want to be rich” but, if a few years later you find yourself in the same financial situation that you’ve always been in, you will probably feel unsatisfied and unresolved about realizing your dream.
+Another thing that people underestimate is the planning required to set an achievable goal.
+It’s easy to say, “I want to be rich,” but if a few years later you find yourself in the same financial situation that you’ve always been in, you will probably feel unsatisfied about realizing your dream.

-If you tend to not achieve the goals that you set as a result of goal-setting mistakes, you’ll probably lose motivation to create goals in the first place.
+If you tend not to achieve the goals you set due to goal-setting mistakes, you’ll probably lose motivation to create goals in the first place.

 We’ve talked a lot about setting goals on this site and the steps that you need to take in order to achieve your dreams, so I’m confident that you’re familiar with the “Do”s of goal-setting.